How to Choose a Career When You Want to Do Everything

 What’s the point?

-There’s no one-size-fits all solution to finding the perfect job when you want to do everything, but the tips above can be a start.
+There’s no one-size-fits-all solution to finding the perfect job when you want to do everything, but the tips above can be a start.
 The truth is, some of us aren’t wired for the specialist route.
-Besides, there’s much debate about whether it still makes sense thinking of a long-term career in a gig economy.
+Besides, there’s much debate about whether it still makes sense to think of a long-term career in a gig economy.

 Andreia Esteves